 Publications: Graduate students have opportunities for first author and co-authorship on publications in peer-reviewed journals and conference proceedings.
 A goal for MS-CHE students is that they have at least one publication or manuscript submitted by the time of graduation, though not meeting this goal does not prevent a student from graduating.
-Of the seven MS graduates during the 2017-18 fiscal year, one was a co-author on a peer-reviewed publication.
+Of the four MS graduates during the 2018-19 fiscal year, one has a peer-reviewed publication.
 All theses are copyrighted and archived in the ProQuest Thesis and Dissertation Database.